Frequently Asked Questions

 What are the Trust Indicators?

 The 8 Trust Indicators are a widely accepted standard for assessing the integrity behind a news site.
-They are transparency disclosures that show who and what is behind a given news story, including the standards, policies and expertise that ensure the site is producing true journalism in service to the public interest.
+They are transparency disclosures that show who and what is behind a given news story, including the standards, policies and expertise that ensure the site is producing honest journalism in service to the public interest.
 We developed these Trust Indicators through a user-centered design process, ensuring that they respond to public needs and wants and, at the same time, reflect core journalism values.

 Who came up with The Trust Project Indicators and how did they do it

 The Trust Indicators emerged from a collaboration led by Lehrman that includes top editors around the world.
-She began by commissioning one-on-one user interviews to understand what people value in news — and why and when they trust it.
+She began by commissioning one-on-one user interviews to understand what people value in news – and why and when they trust it.
 In workshops that followed, news executives married those results with journalism values to identify features that underpin quality and trustworthiness in news: the Trust Indicators.
-Through design sprints and a development and engineering event, they created a system to increase the openness and transparency of news stories by displaying and signaling the Trust Indicators.

 What did people say in the interviews?